+44 (0)20 7306 firstname.lastname@example.org

 - Professional negligence

-Tom also has a particular experience of and interest in ‘difficult’ possession claims, especially those involving high-profile or unusual properties, protestors, squatters and difficult litigants in person.
+Tom also has a particular experience of and interest in ‘difficult’ possession claims and obtaining related injunctive relief, especially those involving high-profile or unusual properties, protestors, squatters and difficult litigants in person.
+He recently acted for the Secretary of State for Transport in obtaining relief against “direct action” protestors opposed to HS2.